zellerlab/GECCO/docs/install.rst

 Git + ``pip``
 ^^^^^^^^^^^^^

-Until GECCO is released on PyPI, you can install it from the GitHub repository directly with ``pip``:

-..
-If, for any reason, you prefer to download the library from the git repository,
-.. you can clone the repository and install the repository by running:
+If, for any reason, you prefer to download the library from the git repository, you can clone the repository and install the repository by running:

 .. code:: console